ht93/ht93.github.io/_posts/2017-8-30-Mastering-The-Game-Of-Go-With-Deep-Neural-Networks-And-Tree-Search.md

 ### Previous approach:
-* Depth of the search may be reduced by position evaluation: truncating the search tree at state s and replacing the subtree below s by an approximate value function $$v(s)\approxv^*(s)$$ that predicts the outcome from state s.
+* Depth of the search may be reduced by position evaluation: truncating the search tree at state s and replacing the subtree below s by an approximate value function $$v(s)\approx v^*(s)$$ that predicts the outcome from state s.
-* The breadth of the search may be reduced by sampling actions from a policy p(a|s) that is a probability distribution over possible moves a in position s.
+* The breadth of the search may be reduced by sampling actions from a policy $$p(a|s)$$ that is a probability distribution over possible moves a in position s.
 * Monte Carlo tree search (MCTS) uses Monte Carlo rollouts to estimate the value of each state in a search tree.
 * **However, prior work has been limited to shallow policies or value functions based on a linear combination of input features.**